npalex/Lid-driven-cavity/README.md

                                 \hat v & \hat u \\
                                 0 & 2 \hat v \end{bmatrix}. $$

 Here, $\hat u$ and $\hat v$ are Roe averages (in this case, they are linear interpolations of cell-centered velocities) defined at the edge of each grid cell.
-For example, Roe averages for the x-sweeps used to evaluate the matrix $A$ are given by
+For example, Roe averages used to evaluate the matrix $A$ are given by

 $$ \hat u_{i-\frac{1}{2},j} = \frac{U_{i,j} + U_{i-1,j}}{2}$$